Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/t_start_multinode_cfts_zos.md

 ### Start the Transfer CFT node manager

 1. For each host that you configured (LPAR1, LPAR2, ...), start the node manager.
     -   Submit the JCL MNRMNG.
 1. Start Transfer CFT.
     -   Submit the JCL MNSTART.
     -   You only need to perform this task once.
-1. Check the status of the multi- node setup.
+1. Check the status of the multi-node setup.
     -   Submit the JCL MNLNODE.
     -   Check the results and the sysout.

 ### Trace the node start